A strong team needs diversity ... People who bring different:

 Team members learn conflict resolution skills, through both the careful guidance of their team leader and by being trained in the skills that enable them to communicate, interact, negotiate and provide feedback effectively.
 Unfortunately many organizations' don't see the value in spending money on training these so-called 'soft' skills.

-For more on influencing others and minimizing the negative impact of conflict in the workplace, download today the ebook I have created for you "Influence Your Way To Success"
+For more on influencing others and minimizing the negative impact of conflict in the workplace, download "Successful Feedback"

 Have your say about what you just read!
 Leave a comment in the box below.